 Roy Fox Lichtenstein was one of the most interesting and peculiar artists of the 20th Century.
-He had a long career of innovative artwork but is best known for a short burst of comic book parodies that became wildly popular in the 1960s, with three decades remaining to be spent in his studio.
+He had a long career of innovative artwork but is best known for a short burst of comic book parodies.
+They became wildly popular in the 1960s, with three decades remaining to be spent in his studio.

 By David Stone